 Mediation is required where the parties have signed an agreement to mediate their disputes.
 Most parties to a real property contract in California utilize the CALIFORNIA ASSOCIATION OF REALTORS® Residential Purchase Agreement (“RPA”).
-Section 22A of the RPA requires "The Parties agree to mediate any dispute or claim arising between them out of this Agreement, or any resulting transaction, before resorting to arbitration or court action..."
+Sections 30 (current version) or 22A (prior version) of the RPA requires "The Parties agree to mediate any dispute or claim arising between them out of this Agreement, or any resulting transaction, before resorting to arbitration or court action..."
 In addition, mandatory mediation clauses are frequently contained in other real estate related agreements.

 4. Must the parties agree to resolve their dispute during the mediation?

-No. While the mediation process is generally highly effective in assisting the parties in resolving their dispute, the agreement to mediate and mediation process do not bind the parties to any result that might be achieved during mediation.
+No. While the mediation process frequently assists the parties in resolving their dispute, the agreement to mediate and mediation process do not bind the parties to any result that might be achieved during mediation.
 The parties retain the right to go to court or arbitration, as applicable, in the event that mediation is unsuccessful.
 If a settlement is reached during mediation, it becomes binding only when it is put into writing and signed by all the parties.
 Once the parties have signed a written settlement agreement, they are legally bound to abide by its terms.

 5. What if mediation does not resolve the dispute?